What 'Smart Money' actually means in the Tapeline Score (and why it's not what you think).

 A natural retail-trader question: if Smart Money is so signal-rich, why isn't it 30% of the composite or higher?
 Three reasons:

 The lags compound.
-13F is 45 days late.
-Insider buys are sometimes timed to compensation cycles that look like signal but aren't.
-Congressional filings can be 30–45 days late and include trades that have already been unwound.
+Insider Form 4 filings arrive 1–3 days after the trade.
+Congressional STOCK Act filings can be 30–45 days late and include trades that have already been unwound.
 By the time the data is clean and public, much of the move has happened.

 It's a confirmation factor, not a leading one.
 Smart money flow is most useful in confluence with the other factors — when Trend, Relative Strength, and Smart Money all agree, that's the highest-conviction setup.
 Smart Money alone is late information; combined with leading factors it becomes directional certainty.

-Survivorship in the source data.
-The 8 elite 13F filers we track were selected for long-term outperformance.
-They're also the most-watched fund managers in the world — their moves are crowded trades by the time the filing publishes.
+Survivorship and crowding.
+The fund managers most retail tools point at — Buffett, Burry, Tepper — are also the most-watched in the world.
+Their moves are crowded trades by the time any 13F filing publishes.
 Buffett buying Apple in 2016 was signal; Buffett buying Apple in 2024 was a market price-anchor, not new information.
+This is one reason Tapeline doesn't fold 13F filings into the Smart Money sub-score directly — by the time a filing is public, the edge is largely priced.

 How the Tapeline score uses it differently from competitors

-Most "smart money" scoring in retail tools is broken in one of two ways: either it's a single-source (just 13F, or just Congressional) which misses the confluence signal, or it's opaque (Tipranks' Hedge Fund Sentiment is a Smart Score input but the weighting and the underlying fund list are not published).
+Most "smart money" scoring in retail tools is broken in one of two ways: either it's a single-source (just hedge fund holdings, or just Congressional) which misses the confluence signal, or it's opaque (Tipranks' Hedge Fund Sentiment is a Smart Score input but the weighting and the underlying fund list are not published).
 Tapeline:

-• Combines Congressional, 13F, and Form 4 into a single 0-100 sub-score with published methodology.
+- Combines Congressional STOCK Act disclosures and SEC Form 4 insider transactions into a single 0-100 sub-score with published methodology.

-• Surfaces the actual data feeds: the Premium tier exposes the underlying Congressional trades feed at /app/congress and the elite 13F holdings at /app/holdings — not just the aggregated score.
+- Surfaces the actual data feeds: the Premium tier exposes the underlying Congressional trades feed at /app/congress and the recent insider buys at /app/holdings — not just the aggregated score.

 What to actually do with this